Security Headers Checker

 Automate this with the API

 Run this tool programmatically from your code.
-Get a free temporary API key with 200 requests — or register for unlimited access.
+Get a free temporary API key with 20 requests/day — or register for 75 requests/day.

 curl https://apixies.io/api/v1/inspect-headers?url=... \